emailaddresses/PHYS4150-2018/homework/README.md

 # 2-optimization-generate-K-prime-number
 1. due time: 20180927 23:59
-2. based on the ```my_isprime()``` we have implemented on the course, we could easily write down the program the generate the first K prime number start from 2.
+2. based on the ```my_isprime()``` implemented on the course, we could easily write down the program the generate the first K prime number start from 2.
 Moreover in the lecture note mentioned two improvements (lecture note page 41/61)
    * ....increase N by 2 each time.....
    * ....do not need to go through the entire list of the existing prime numbers....
 3. you need to